Why Does My House Smell Like Sewage

 It’s no fun when your kitchen sink smells like sewage.
 Any sink in the house can smell like the sewer if there are issues like a dry P-trap or build-up in the overflow.

-If the sink hasn’t been used for a long time, the water in the P-trap might have evaporated.
-You can simply run water down the drain for a few minutes to eliminate the pipe smell.
+If the sink had not been used for a long time, the water in the P-trap might have evaporated.
+To eliminate the pipe smell, simply run water down the drain for a few minutes.

 Fortunately, this is a problem that can be easily fixed by following these steps: